E&C Announces Health Subcommittee Markup

 The Subcommittee will consider the following bills:

 H.R.
-3771, the “South Asian Heart Health Awareness Act of 2021,” which was introduced by Rep. Pramila Jayapal (D-WA) and 19 original cosponsors.
+3173, the “Improving Seniors’ Timely Access to Care Act of 2021,” which was introduced by Rep. Suzan DelBene (D-WA) and 91 other original cosponsors;

 This will be a hybrid markup that includes both in person and remote member attendance via Cisco Webex video conferencing.
 Members of the public may view the markup via live webcast accessible on the Energy and Commerce Committee’s website.
 Please note the webcast will not be available until the markup begins.

 The Committee strongly recommends that members of the media view the proceedings remotely.
 The Capitol and House Office Buildings currently have restricted access.
 Seating in the Committee room for credentialed media is very limited.
 Media must RSVP to their respective press gallery no later than 5 p.m. on Tuesday, September 13.